-- Interests are privately offered to, and held by, fewer than 100 US beneficial owners. - Interests are only privately offered to qualified purchasers, which are generally: - persons with US\$5 million in investments; - companies or other institutions with US\$25 million in investments; and - persons investing solely on behalf of qualified purchasers.
+- Interests are privately offered to, and held by, fewer than 100 US beneficial owners (section 3(c)(1) funds); or. - Interests are only privately offered to qualified purchasers (section 3(c)(7) funds), which are generally: - persons with US\$5 million in investments; - companies or other institutions with US\$25 million in investments; and - persons investing solely on behalf of qualified purchasers.